Friedrich-Karl "Tutti" Müller

 Friedrich-Karl "Tutti" Müller (25 December 1916 – 29 May 1944) was a German Luftwaffe military aviator and wing commander during World War II.
 As a fighter ace, he is credited with 140 aerial victories claimed in more than 600 combat missions.
 He claimed eight aerial victories during the Battle of France, 89 on the Eastern Front, and further 43 victories against the Western Allies in the Mediterranean Theatre and in Defense of the Reich, including 24 four-engined bombers.
+He was "ace-in-a-day" four times, shooting down five or more aircraft on a single day.

 Born in Berlin-Lichterfelde, Müller grew up in the Weimar Republic and Nazi Germany.
 Following graduation from school, he volunteered for military service in the Wehrmacht in 1936.
 Initially serving with the Army, he transferred to the Luftwaffe in 1938.
 He completed flight training in 1939 and was posted to Jagdgeschwader 53 (JG 53—53rd Fighter Wing).
 Flying with this wing, Müller claimed his first aerial victory on 27 May 1940 during the Battle of France.
 He also fought in the Battle of Britain, Operation Barbarossa, the German invasion of the Soviet Union, and in Siege of Malta before again transferring to the Eastern Front in 1942.
 There, he claimed his 100th aerial victory and was awarded the Knight's Cross of the Iron Cross with Oak Leaves on 23 September 1942.

 In November 1943, Müller was given command of I. Gruppe of JG 53 which was operating in Mediterranean Theatre.
 In February 1944, he transferred to Jagdgeschwader 3 "Udet" (JG 3—3rd Fighter Wing), initially commanding the IV.
 Gruppe, fighting in defense of the United States Army Air Forces daytime attacks.
 In April, he was appointed Geschwaderkommodore (wing commander) of JG 3 and claimed his 140th aerial victory on 12 May.
 Müller was killed in a landing accident on 29 May 1944.
 Posthumously, he was promoted to Oberstleutnant (lieutenant colonel).